 It is clear from the above that Briselli was under considerable pressure from Meiff not to premier the concerto with the Philadelphia Orchestra, as written, for fear of hurting his career.
 There is a reasonable possibility, then, that Meiff's concerns weighed in on Briselli's decision not to go forward.
 Interestingly, neither Barber nor Briselli ever mentioned Meiff's significant self-imposed role in the entire affair, and one wonders why?
 Perhaps Barber didn't take Meiff seriously, and perhaps Briselli didn't want it to appear that he was influenced by anyone else.
 Who is to say?
 But most importantly, there is never any assertion by Briselli or contention by Barber that Briselli found the third movement too difficult to play.
 As to the upcoming performances, in place of the Barber, Briselli substituted the Dvorak violin concerto.
 He performed it with Eugene Ormandy and the Philadelphia Orchestra on January 19th and 20th, 1940, on their subscription series at the Academy of Music (see Musical America review).

 According to Barbara Heyman, after Briselli gave Barber back the concerto, Barber continued to work on it.
 [Heyman noted that from then on, the composer humorously referred to the work as his concerto del sapone or "soap concerto" (a word-play on "soap opera" and Fels Naptha Soap) due to the dramatic course it had taken.]
-In early 1940 there was a private performance by violinist Herbert Baumel with the Curtis orchestra under Fritz Reiner, and a run-through in March by Oscar Shumsky with Gama Gilbert at the piano.
+In early 1940 there was a private performance by violinist Herbert Baumel with the Curtis orchestra under Fritz Reiner, and a run-through in March at Gama Gilbert's New York apartment by violinist Oscar Shumsky with Barber at the piano.
 In August of 1940 Barber showed the work to American violinist, Albert Spalding, who took to it immediately.
 The premier was announced for February of 1941 with Spalding and the Philadelphia Orchestra under Eugene Ormandy.
 In preparation for the premier, Baumel played through the work with Ormandy and the Orchestra as a stand-in.
 (See Barbara Heyman's biography for a full account of the premier.)

 The Nathan Broder Fiction

-Following the concerto's public debut by Albert Spalding with the Philadelphia Orchestra on February 7th and 8th, 1941 (with run outs in New York and Washington D.C.), performances were few and far between.
-It would take many years for the work to find its way into the standard violin repertoire and enjoy the broad appeal it has today.
+Following the concerto's public debut by Albert Spalding and the Philadelphia Orchestra on February 7th and 8th, 1941 (with repeat concerts in New York and Washington D.C.), there were some performances given in the US, England and Germany over the next few years; but would take many more years for the work to find its way into the standard violin repertoire and enjoy the broad appeal it has today.
 Whenever it was played, however, it needed program notes.
-The only source for material (until Barbara Heyman's book appeared in 1992) was the short Nathan Broder 1954 biography of Barber.
+Although Barber wrote notes for the first performance, they focused on the music itself, not on the origin of the commission.
+In 1954, Nathan Broder published a short biography of Barber that became the leading source for program material.
+It was the only source until Barbara Heyman's book appeared in 1992.
 In it, Broder claims that when Briselli received the first two movements, he complained they were "too simple and not brilliant enough for a concerto."
 Barber then promises a finale that would provide him "ample opportunity to display his technical powers."
 Broder then says that when Briselli received it, "he declared it too difficult," and the sponsor "demanded his money back."
 Broder continues that Barber, already having spent the commission fee, called in Oscar Shumsky to play it for Fels and Briselli "to prove that the finale was not unplayable."
 Broder finishes by asserting that the composer "was obliged to return half the fee" and that Briselli had to "relinquish his right to the first public performances."

 Having the benefit now of Barber's correspondence, the question is why would he allow so many errors concerning the commission to be published in Broder's book?
 Did Barber's recollection of events become hazy over time (the commission was 15 years earlier)?
 This seems doubtful knowing of Barber's generally reliable memory and record keeping.
 Did Barber hold a grudge?
 Considering that Barber and Briselli remained on cordial terms, the copious inaccuracies casting Briselli in such an unfavorable light do not seem like something Barber would have condoned.
 The most likely answer is that either Barber did not review Broder's account before the book was published, or he was "overruled" by Schirmer and Broder.
-We can only conjecture; but one thing is apparent--there was a clear-cut incentive by Schirmer/Broder to put their own spin on the commission controversy--and that was for business reasons.
+We can only conjecture [Barbara Heyman recently uncovered new information regarding this which is currently being reviewed]; but one thing is apparent--there was a clear-cut incentive by Schirmer/Broder to put their own spin on the commission controversy--and that was for business reasons.

-One must keep in mind Broder's position and responsibilities at G. Schirmer, Inc.: Not only did Broder author Barber's biography, he managed the publications department of Schirmer; similarly, not only did Schirmer publish Broder's biography of Barber, they published, promoted and marketed all of Barber's music.
+One must keep in mind Broder's position as manager of the publications department at G. Schirmer, Inc. He wrote the biography of Barber as a means of promoting and marketing Barber's music.
 In light of this, it certainly wasn't in Schirmer's best interest for Broder to have to write that the commission was rejected on musical grounds.
 Broder needed to present an acceptable face-saving story explaining why the artist, for whom the work was written, did not premier it, and to make the piece's attraction more scintillating.
 What better way to promote the concerto to violinists than with a "juicy" story attached.
 Had Broder wanted the correct information, it was his to be had.
 We know with certainty that Broder never contacted Briselli to verify the facts before publishing his book, even though Briselli was easily reachable.